Under a Fire Advisory, anything larger than a burning barrel (45-gallons) will need a fire permit.

-For more information, visit Fire Ban in Effect for MD of Taber
+For more information, visit Fire Advisory in effect for MD of Taber.

 Statement Of Permittee's Responsibilities: